 A Good Yarn

-SamiArt's creative conversation, A Good Yarn, seeks to demonstrate our common bond using finger-knitting and storytelling to enable effortless connection and inspire empathy, understanding, and kindness.
+A Good Yarn seeks to demonstrate our common bond using finger-knitting and storytelling to enable effortless connection and inspire empathy, understanding, and kindness.

-A Good Yarn is supported by funding from The Mayor of London's Culture Seeds
+A Good Yarn was supported by funding from The Mayor of London's Culture Seeds

-We are delighted to be working with Sutton Night Watch Homeless Charity with support from Refugee and Migrant Network Sutton, Sutton Libraries London, and Sutton Heritage Services for this stage of #AGoodYarnProject
+We were delighted to work with Sutton Night Watch Homeless Charity with support from Refugee and Migrant Network Sutton, Sutton Libraries London, and Sutton Heritage Services for chapter 5 of #AGoodYarnProject.

-Workshops with the Homeless will run at Sutton Night Watch's new home in Manor Road, Wallington, in AUG/SEP 2020, and culminate in an interactive installation and exhibition open to the public in the Family History Space of Sutton Central Library, with volunteer support from ESOL students of Refugee Migrant Network Sutton who took part in the Pilot Project #AGoodYarnProject, which was funded by Arts Network Sutton, in May 2019.
-RMNS participants helped co-design this stage of A Good Yarn.
+Workshops with the Homeless took place at Sutton Night Watch's new home in Manor Road, Wallington, in SEP 2020 (just before restrictions changed again!).
+Samia was then able to create 2 installations for an exhibition of all 5 chapters to date.
+We had originally planned to deliver this in the Family History Space at Sutton Central Library, with volunteer support from ESOL students of Refugee Migrant Network Sutton who took part in the Pilot Project #AGoodYarnProject, which was funded by Arts Network Sutton, in May 2019.
+RMNS participants helped co-design this chapter of